Overview of Arrhythmias

 At the junction of the superior vena cava and high lateral right atrium is a cluster of cells that generates the initial electrical impulse of each normal heart beat, called the sinoatrial (SA) or sinus node.
 Electrical discharge of these pacemaker cells stimulates adjacent cells, leading to stimulation of successive regions of the heart in an orderly sequence.
 Impulses are transmitted through the atria to the atrioventricular (AV) node via preferentially conducting internodal tracts and unspecialized atrial myocytes.
 The AV node is located on the right side of the interatrial septum.
 It has a slow conduction velocity and thus delays impulse transmission.
 AV nodal transmission time is heart-rate–dependent and is modulated by autonomic tone and circulating catecholamines to maximize cardiac output at any given atrial rate.

 The atria are electrically insulated from the ventricles by the annulus fibrosus except in the anteroseptal region.
 There, the bundle of His, the continuation of the AV node, enters the top of the interventricular septum, where it bifurcates into the left and right bundle branches, which terminate in Purkinje fibers.
 The right bundle branch conducts impulses to the anterior and apical endocardial regions of the right ventricle.
 The left bundle branch fans out over the left side of the interventricular septum.
 Its anterior portion (left anterior hemifascicle) and its posterior portion (left posterior hemifascicle) stimulate the left side of the interventricular septum, which is the first part of the ventricles to be electrically activated.
-Thus, the interventricular septum depolarizes left to right, followed by near-simultaneous activation of both ventricles from the endocardial surface through the ventricular walls to the epicardial surface.
+Thus, the interventricular septum depolarizes left to right, followed by near-simultaneous activation of both ventricles from the endocardial surface through the ventricular walls to the epicardial surface (see figure Electrical pathway through the heart).

 An understanding of normal cardiac physiology is essential before rhythm disturbances can be understood.